 Fennel and orange are an Italian match made in heaven.
 Here is one of the easiest salads to make as long as you have a good knife or mandoline for slicing.
 No frustrating recipe here.

-It’s been a few frustrating days around here lately.
+There have been a few emotionally trying days around here lately.
 My computer is on the fritz, temporarily unemployed, my husband preparing for an upcoming serious surgery, the nation has gone mad with virus and collective rage, everywhere the stress and anxiety is high and everything is taking all my patience and strength.
 Anyone else feeling this way lately??

 Ingredients: 2 fennel bulbs, 2 large oranges, 2 tbsp. raisins, 1 tsp, apple cider vinegar, 5 tbsp. extra virgin olive oil, 3 tbsp. toasted pine nuts, 1 tbsp. pumpkin seeds, sea salt